kubesphere/website/content/en/docs/devops-user-guide/examples/go-project-pipeline.md

          label 'maven'
        }
      }

      environment {
-       // the address of your harbor registry
-       REGISTRY = 'docker.io'
+       // the address of your Docker Hub registry REGISTRY = 'docker.io'
-       // your docker hub username
+       // your Docker Hub username
-       DOCKERHUB_USERNAME = 'yuswift'
+       DOCKERHUB_USERNAME = 'Docker Hub Username'
-       // docker image name
+       // Docker image name
        APP_NAME = 'devops-go-sample'
-       // ‘dockerhubid’ is the credential id you created in KubeSphere for docker access token DOCKERHUB_CREDENTIAL = credentials('dockerhubid')
+       // ‘dockerhubid’ is the credentials ID you created in KubeSphere with Docker Hub Access Token DOCKERHUB_CREDENTIAL = credentials('dockerhubid')
-       //the kubeconfig credential id you created in KubeSphere KUBECONFIG_CREDENTIAL_ID = 'go'
+       // the kubeconfig credentials ID you created in KubeSphere KUBECONFIG_CREDENTIAL_ID = 'go'
        // the name of the project you created in KubeSphere, not the DevOps project name PROJECT_NAME = 'devops-go'
      }

      stages {
        stage('docker login') {
          steps{